Home repossession process

 If an eviction takes place, the mortgage lender will sell your home.

-After the sale, the lender and any other secured creditors get their money and you receive anything left over.
+When the sale goes through your lender and any other secured creditors get their money back.
+You will get any money left over.